 \subsubsection{Implications for nitrogen abundances in high-redshift galaxies}

-Puzzlingly high nitrogen abundances and [N/O] ratios have been observed in high-redshift low-metallicity galaxies \citep[e.g.,][]{Bunker23, Cameron23, Arellano-Cordova25}. \cite{Vink23} argues that CNO-processed winds of very massive stars ($M > 100$\,M$_\odot$) are a compelling explanation for these high nitrogen abundances.
-According to \cite{Vink23}, alternative explanations have different drawbacks: asymptotic giant branch \citep[][]{Timmes95} stars would not explain the observed Na-N anti-correlation , supermassive stars \citep[$M>1000$\,M$_\odot$][]{Nandal24a} and stars undergoing rotationally-induced CHE \citep[][see also Sect.\,\ref{sec:stellar_evolution}]{Roy21, Nandal24b} have never been directly observed, and stars with $M<100$\,M$_\odot$ would have too weak winds.
-If the absence of bright cool SGs above $\sim$30\,M$_\odot$ at low metallicity is indeed caused by the loss of their hydrogen-rich layers, including those that are CNO-processed, then stars above this mass limit could also contribute to the observed nitrogen enrichment in high-redshift galaxies.
+Puzzlingly, high nitrogen abundances and [N/O] ratios have been observed in high-redshift low-metallicity galaxies \citep[e.g.,][]{Bunker23, Cameron23, Arellano-Cordova25}. \cite{Vink23} argues that CNO-processed winds of very massive stars ($M > 100$\,M$_\odot$) are a compelling explanation for these high nitrogen abundances.
+According to \cite{Vink23}, alternative explanations have different drawbacks: AGB \citep[][]{Timmes95} stars cannot explain the observed Na-N anticorrelation; supermassive stars \citep[$M>1000$\,M$_\odot$][]{Nandal24a} and stars undergoing rotationally induced CHE \citep[][see also Sect.\,\ref{sec:stellar_evolution}]{Roy21, Nandal24b} have never been directly observed; and stars with $M<100$\,M$_\odot$ have too weak winds.
+If the absence of bright cool SGs above $\sim$30\,M$_\odot$ at low metallicities is indeed caused by the loss of their hydrogen-rich layers (either via winds or inefficient binary mass transfer, including those that are CNO-processed), then stars above this mass limit could also contribute to the observed nitrogen enrichment in high-redshift galaxies.